wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 1. Provide instruction feedback to <a target="_blank" href="https://aka.ms/MakeUsBetter">https://aka.ms/MakeUsBetter</a>

+### James Lee

+<a target="_blank" href="https://www.linkedin.com/in/james-lee-6551a314/">James Lee (from Brisbane, Australia)</a> has built a <a target="_blank" href="https://techstudyslack.com/">Tech Study Stack community</a>
+as he created videos on <a target="_blank" href="https://www.youtube.com/@cloudleeio">YouTube</a>
+and <a target="_blank" href="https://learn.cloudlee.io/p/az-104-microsoft-azure-administrator">Cloudlee.io</a>.

+He left ACloudGuru to join his fellow Australian behind the firewall at <a target="_blank" href="https://learn.cantrill.io/courses/enrolled/2155513">learn.cantrill.io</a>.

+   * Getting Started with Azure
+   * Getting Started with Microsoft DevOps
+   * Microsoft DevOps Engineer (AZ-400)
+   * Microsoft Azure Administrator (AZ-104)
+   * <a target="_blank" href="https://learn.cantrill.io/p/az-305-microsoft-azure-solutions-architect">AZ-305 Azure Solutions Architect</a>
+   <br /><br />

 ### Cloud Academy

 PROTIP: I think <a target="_blank" href="https://cloudacademy.com/">CloudAcademy.com</a>
-provides a thorough approach to prepare for exams.
-They have pre-defined set of
-<a target="_blank" href="https://cloudacademy.com/library/azure/labs/">hands-on labs</a>, each about 1-2 hours long.
+provides a thorough approach to both pratical hands-on learning and prepare for exams.
+They have pre-defined set of <a target="_blank" href="https://cloudacademy.com/library/azure/labs/">hands-on labs</a>, each about 1-2 hours long.

 CloudAcademy also has
 <a target="_blank" href="https://cloudacademy.com/library/azure/quizzes/">